mousseng/xitools/README.md

 # xitools
-a collection of addons (and maybe some plugins) for Ashita that I made. the ones in `ashita-v3` are no longer maintained since I'm using v4 now. sorry.
+a collection of addons (and maybe some plugins) for Ashita v4 that I made.

 ## addons
 - `me` is a simple hud for displaying the player's basic status